 How to Apply

-As an immediate first step, open an SVA Graduate Admissions Portal Account, so SVA can support the process.
-Quickly follow the instructions to request transcripts.
-In addition, you should contact your recommenders to ask if they are willing to write you a letter, and then enter their contact information here.
+Step 3: Contact your recommenders to ask if they are willing to write you a letter, and then enter their contact information.
 Grad Admissions takes it from there and contacts these people and follows up with reminders.
-These two requirements sometimes take a long time and can hold up the admissions process.
-Applicants will also upload a resume and a statement of purpose in this portal.

-SlideRoom is the second platform.
 Although you are free to upload and edit each item separately, we recommend fully preparing your materials before uploading anything-this can avoid errors later.
-Until the “Submit” button is pressed by the applicant, SVA does not see any materials.
+NOTE: Until the “Submit” button is pressed by the applicant, SVA does not see any materials.
 They only see an active account.
 Once submitted, no further changes can be made.

 For a full outline of submission materials and detailed instructions and links to apply, please go to the MFA Visual Narrative Department Requirements page.
 Read through all of the materials that you need to prepare.

 While preparing all of your application materials, you can contact firstname.lastname@example.org or call 212-592-2412 to: